-Snap-on is committed to conducting business and making decisions honestly, ethically, fairly and within the law, and is guided by the beliefs and values in the company's "Who We Are" mission statement.
-Snap-on is dedicated to earning and keeping the trust and confidence of its shareholders, customers, franchisees, distributors and associates, as well as of the communities where the company does business.
-Paramount to the company's commitment to integrity and social responsibility is the manner in which Snap-on treats its employees and the way in which others within its supply chain treat their employees.
+Snap-on is committed to conducting business and making decisions honestly, ethically, fairly and within the law, and is guided by the company's mission statement.
+Snap-on is dedicated to earning and keeping the trust and confidence of its shareholders, customers, franchisees, distributors, retirees and associates, as well as of the communities where the company does business.
+Snap-on's Code of Business Conduct and Ethics provides guidelines and a framework for conducting business in an ethical manner.
+These beliefs go beyond Snap-on and are expected of our suppliers as detailed in the company's Supplier Code of Conduct.
 Snap-on has adopted policies that seek to eliminate human trafficking, slavery, forced labor and child labor from its global supply chain.
-In addition, Snap-on is committed to non-negotiable product and workplace safety.
-As a permanent and priority agenda item at all operational meetings, safety comes first.
-Snap-on strives to maintain a safe workplace and expects its employees to broadly embrace the company's safety programs.
-Snap-on invests in its strong safety culture and in elevating the importance of worker and product safety throughout all levels of the organization.